springpython/springpython/docs/sphinx/source/remoting.rst

 To aid with better understanding of how the components work out of the box, you can download :ref:`sample keys and certificates <remoting-secure-xml-rpc-sample-keys-and-certificates>` prepared by the Spring Python team.
-Be sure **not** to ever use it for anything serious outside your testing environment, they are working and functional but because of private keys being available for download they should **only** be used for learning of how Spring Python's secure XML-RPC works.
+Be sure not to ever use the sample keys & certificates for anything serious outside your testing environment, they are working and functional but because of private keys being available for download they should only be used for learning of how Spring Python's secure XML-RPC works.

 Encrypted connection only